cculha4/GIPL/README.md

 ###Compile:
 **Windows**: Compile the gipl.f90 and call the executable file gipl.exe  <br />
 **Linux**: Use Makefile to create executable, just type 'make' in your command line  <br />
+**MAC**: first, you need to install XCode and accept the license.
+Then install gfortran by "sudo apt-get install gfortran".
+Once thats done, write "sudo xcode-select -s /Applications/Xcode.app/Contents/Developer".
+Only after these steps are complete will "make" work.

 ###Run:
 Make sure to create a dump folder before running the executable file (cfg file in Setup below).  <br />